pivotal/blog/content/post/must-know-spring-boot-annotations-controllers.md

 It's important to note that generic controllers (annotated with `@Controller`) can also return JSON, XML, etc., but that is outside the scope of this post.
 Some examples of different controller techniques can be found in [this Spring Boot Guide](https://spring.io/guides/gs/actuator-service/).

-## Routes
+## <a name="Routes">Routes</a>

+A route is comprised of a URL path and a HTTP method (GET, POST, PUT, PATCH, DELETE).
+In Spring apps, routes are declared by annotating methods in a controller class.

 ### HTTP Methods

-Methods in your controller can be annotated with one of the following `*Mapping` annotations to specify the route and HTTP method they handle:
+Methods in your controller can be annotated with one of the following `*Mapping` annotations to specify the HTTP method they handle:

 * `@GetMapping`
 * `@PostMapping`